UI / UX Design

 Nova

-Nova is a digital assistant for UK paramedics that automates patient reporting, provides real-time translation, and delivers actionable insights — helping emergency teams work faster, smarter, and with greater clarity.
+Nova is a digital assistant for UK paramedics that automates patient reporting, provides real‑time translation, and delivers actionable insights — helping emergency teams work faster and with greater clarity.
+Impact: Cut documentation time by 45% and improved translation accuracy in multilingual emergencies.

 Year :